 Auckland Art Gallery

-On the city’s eastern flank, Albert Park is a Victorian formal garden bordering Auckland University 's campus, and incorporates a row of...
+Hugging the hill on the city’s eastern flank, Albert Park is a charming Victorian formal garden overrun by students from the...

-The 'mighty Civic' (1929) is one of seven ‘atmospheric theatres’ remaining in the world and a fine survivor from cinema’s Golden Age....
+The 'mighty Civic' (1929) is one of only seven ‘atmospheric theatres’ remaining in the world and a fine survivor from cinema’s Golden...

 Foreign and art-house films in the basement of the Central Library.